 Industry 4.0 Tech Adoption Survey

-Finally, Conexus is undertaking a study of advanced technology adoption within Indiana’s advanced manufacturing and logistics sectors.
-The basis of that study is a survey titled Industry 4.0 Tech Adoption Survey, which is open for response until March 6.
+Finally, Conexus has undertaken a study of advanced technology adoption within Indiana’s advanced manufacturing and logistics sectors.
 The goal is to identify trends in Industry 4.0 technology adoption in order to understand how digital transformation within these sectors in Indiana is progressing.